Madge Tennent

-A child prodigy, Tennent spent her formative teenage years in Paris, where she honed technical mastery under the tutelage of William-Adolphe Bouguereau at the Académie Julian; simultaneous exposure to the city's leading avant-garde artists, including Paul Cézanne, Pierre-Auguste Renoir, and Pablo Picasso, stoked her pioneering vision.
-Having served as an art educator in South Africa, New Zealand, and British Samoa, she settled in Honolulu with her husband and children in 1923.
+Tennent's signature works are large-scale canvases depicting Hawaiian women in sweeping, architectonic compositions suffused with vibrant color.
+Drawing on her academic training and the formal innovations of Post-Impressionism, she developed a distinctive style that synthesized European modernist techniques with a deep engagement with Hawaiian culture and people.
+Her output evolved continuously, from early portraits indebted to Renoir and Cézanne, through the monumental polychromatic oils of the mid-1930s, to the restrained, near-monochrome canvases of the 1940s.

-Tennent's prolific output spanned paintings, drawings, and sculpture.
-Her reverent fascination with Hawaiian women inspired the sweeping aesthetic quest that would culminate in an iconic signature style: enormous paintings of voluptuous female figures that synthesized brilliant, swirling hues into graceful, harmonious compositions.
-A prominent figure on the international circuit, Tennent exhibited to critical and popular acclaim around the world.
+During the 1930s, Tennent exhibited to critical acclaim in London, New York, San Francisco, and Paris, including exhibitions at the Wertheim Gallery in London (1935, 1937) and representation at the 1939 New York World's Fair.
 At the time of her death, many critics considered her the most important individual contributor to Hawaiian art in the 20th century.
+Her works are held by the Honolulu Museum of Art, the Fine Arts Museums of San Francisco, the Victoria and Albert Museum, and the National Museum of Women in the Arts, among other institutions.

 Biography

 Early life

-Madge Tennent was born Madeline Grace Cook in Dulwich, England, the first of two daughters born to Arthur and Agnes Cook.
+Madge Tennent was born Madeline Grace Cook in Dulwich, London, the first of two daughters of Arthur and Agnes Cook.
 Her father was an architect, seascape painter, and fine craftsman in woodcarving, while her mother owned, edited, and wrote for a weekly magazine titled South African Women in Council.
-Having settled in Cape Town by 1894, the Cooks took a lively interest in comparative creeds that embraced many religions, as well as in matters of psychic and astrological trend.
-Madge and her sister Violet were nurtured in this stimulating, creative environment, learning to read and write at an early age.
-Agnes was an accomplished pianist who taught Madge, in particular, to play.
-Her parents’ efforts to promote tolerance among various races and creeds left a lasting impression on her.
+By 1894, the family had settled in Cape Town, where the Cooks took a lively interest in comparative religion and matters of psychic and astrological inquiry.
+Madge and her sister Violet were raised in this stimulating environment, learning to read and write at an early age.
+Agnes was an accomplished pianist who taught Madge to play.
+Her parents' efforts to promote tolerance among various races and creeds left a lasting impression on their elder daughter.

 Paris (1902–1906)

-Although she had attended an English boarding school and, later, a French convent school in Paris, she otherwise had little formal schooling.
-Her talent for drawing prompted her parents to enroll her at age twelve in the Cape Town School of Art, where classes were limited to drawing from casts, still life, and portraiture; within a year, she had mastered and surpassed the curriculum.
-Her parents thus decided to relocate the family to Paris, where Madge could pursue more advanced training in the disciplines of art.
+Although she had attended an English boarding school and, later, a French convent school in Paris, Madge had little formal general education.
+Her aptitude for drawing prompted her parents to enroll her at the age of twelve in the Cape Town School of Art, where classes were limited to drawing from casts, still life, and portraiture; within a year, she had mastered and surpassed the curriculum.
+The family relocated to Paris so that she could pursue more advanced training.

-At the Académie Julian, Madge was quickly identified as a child prodigy and invited to study under William-Adolphe Bouguereau, a prominent artist-educator closely identified with Academic art.
-In competition with older students from five academies, a 13-year-old Madge placed fifth with her full length charcoal drawing of a nude model.
-Her drive to draw and paint well was sustained without pause as she worked long hours each day.
-With her family she often visited the Louvre, where she could check her own progress in the realm of the masters.
+At the Académie Julian, she attracted early attention for her skill and was invited to study under William-Adolphe Bouguereau, a prominent artist-educator closely identified with Academic art.
+In a competition among students from five academies, the thirteen-year-old placed fifth with a full-length charcoal drawing of a nude model.
+She worked long hours each day, and with her family she frequently visited the Louvre, where she measured her progress against the old masters.